SAFETAG/SAFETAG/INSTALL.md

   * Follow the Document Builder's [Installation Instructions](https://github.com/OpenInternet/Documentation-Builder/blob/master/docs/INSTALL.md) to download and install.

-  * Download the binary [wkhtmltopdf](http://wkhtmltopdf.org/downloads.html) application for your system.

 # Building Documentation and Reports

 The Document Builder can be used to generate the SAFETAG Overview, Guide, or reports using the following command: